 5. Phil Heath

 Nicknamed “The Gift,” Phil Heath arguably has one of the most impressive physiques in bodybuilding.
-With a chiseled midsection, and remarkable overall symmetry and balance, Heath quickly made a name for himself in bodybuilding after discovering the sport in 2002.
+With a chiseled midsection, and remarkable overall symmetry and balance, Heath quickly made a reputation for himself in bodybuilding after discovering the sport in 2002.

 In 2005, he won the NPC’s overall title, which allowed him the right to compete as an IFBB pro.
 The following year, he won his first pro tournaments – the Colorado and New York Pro Championships.
 He decided not to enroll in the 2007 Mr. Olympia, stating that he needs more time to improve – and that he did.